 - Opportunity: Amount

 - Opportunity: Custom 'GCLID' field

 - Opportunities: Stage History

 This regularly downloaded information will be deleted within a few days, with the exception of your upload history logs.
-These logs are available to you for 90 days, so you can see what conversions and conversion values have been uploaded for which GCLIDs on which days.
-After 90 days, they will be deleted.
+These logs are available to you for 90 days, so you can see what conversions and conversion values were uploaded for which GCLIDs on which days.
+After 90 days, they’re deleted.

 This means that we don't view or otherwise retrieve information that can be used to identify the people or businesses with which you're doing business (such as Lead or Opportunity Name).